mariocervera/Nonogram/README.md

 # Nonogram

 The Nonogram puzzle (also known as Hanjie, Picross, or Griddler) is categorized as a Constraint Satisfaction Problem (CSP).
 This type of problems are defined as a set of objects whose state must satisfy a number of constraints or limitations.
 CSPs are typically solved using a form of search, such as backtracking, constraint propagation, or local search.
+Another example of this kind of problems is Sudoku.

 This repository contains a Nonogram solver that is based on backtracking.
-The algorithm that I implemented incrementally builds candidate solutions, and abandons each partial candidate ("backtracks") as soon as the algorithm determines that the candidate cannot possibly be completed to a valid solution.
+The algorithm that I developed incrementally builds candidate solutions, and abandons each partial candidate ("backtracks") as soon as the algorithm determines that the candidate cannot possibly be completed to a valid solution.
 The (tree) search space that is generated is traversed in depth-first order.